Going Carbon Neutral Through Electrification

 Approximately 75 percent of our emissions in 2018 come from energy use in buildings, compared to 68 percent in 2017.

-The University of California schools are aiming towards a goal of carbon-neutrality by 2025, something no other major school system has accomplished.
-Over the last year, UC campuses made big strides toward zero-emission vehicles, with UC Irvine converting its entire bus fleet to electric.
+The University of California schools are aiming to be the first carbon-neutral school system by 2025.
+Over the last year, UC campuses made big strides toward zero-emission vehicles.
+In the last year, UC Irvine converted its entire bus fleet to electric.
 Campuses also cut water use, saving enough water to fill 125 Olympic-size swimming pools.
 Complete electrification will mean converting all university buildings and facilities to electricity powered by solar, wind and other renewable sources, a conversion that is already underway at some campuses.

 All 10 University of California campuses now have on-site solar power, and more progress is in the works.
 UC has purchased 80 megawatts (MW) of off-campus solar — enough to supply 14 percent of total electricity use.
 Campuses have also installed nearly 80 on-site solar photovoltaic systems, an additional 13 MW of on-site solar is in development.
 Solar panels will supply the universities with carbon-free energy.